 For contact details and more information about services offered by this hospital, visit the National Health Services Directory.

-Various types of care are provided to admitted patients.
+Hospitals provide various types of care to admitted patients.
 The care type describes the overall nature of a clinical service provided to an admitted patient during an episode of care.
 Care type can be classified as:

 Type of care

 All data in these visualisations are available for download in the Data & downloads section of the MyHospitals website.

 This column graph shows the number of hospitalisations by care type and private/public between 2015–16 and 2019–20.
 National data is presented by public/private and care type (acute, geriatric evaluation and management, maintenance care, mental health care, newborn care, palliative care, psychogeriatric care and rehabilitation care).
 In 2019–20, there were 6,320,160 Acute care separations in public hospitals and 3,830,990 Acute care separations in private hospitals.

 This table explores on the number of hospital admissions between 2011–12 and 2016–17.
 Data is presented by measure (number of admissions and care type).
 Hospital-level data is available.